EG resident accused of illegally sending tank helmets to Iran

 Dariush Niknia, 56, of Elk Grove, and co-defendant Richard Lant, 74, of Las Vegas face up to 20 years in federal prison and $1 million fines if they are convicted in federal court.

-The U.S. Attorney’s Office filed their indictment against the suspects on Aug.
-8. They did not identify the alleged customer in Iran who attempted to purchase the helmets.
+The U.S. Attorney’s Office filed its indictment against the suspects on Aug.
+8. It did not identify the alleged customer in Iran who attempted to purchase the helmets.

 FBI investigators believe that Niknia and Lant tried to ship helmets to this customer via Russia, which lacks an embargo against Iran.
 Agents obtained email messages and PayPal payments that connected the suspects to the illegal acts, according to the indictments.